 Another difference to note is that Libre, being free and open source, doesn’t have any dedicated support in the way MS Word or other commercial software d0es.
 If a problem arises, you’ll have a fairly thorough wiki page and a community forum to rely on, but nothing more.

-While Microsoft and Libre Office offer tools for writing alongside layout and design, Scrivener is a writing focused tool with a multitude of functions to assist in the creation process.
-This includes storyboard layout, utilizing a ‘Binder’ to contain all elements in one easily navigable location.
+While Microsoft and Libre Office offers tools for writing alongside layout and design, Scrivener is a writing-focused tool with a multitude of functions to assist in the creation process.
+This includes a storyboard layout, utilizing a ‘Binder’ to contain all elements in one easily navigable location.
 Focused Mode puts all other tabs and programs in the background, allowing you to avoid distraction while writing.

 Scrivener is a complete writing tool, though it should not be relied upon for formatting or layout details.
-Many common features (page sizing, margins, font control) are present, and allow you to play with some of the layout, but the real power of Scrivener is in organizing your ideas and generating the initial content.
-The utility Scrivener offers, coupled with the clean, no nonsense writer will appeal to writers of all sorts.
+Many common features (page sizing, margins, font control) are present and allow you to play with some of the layouts, but the real power of Scrivener is in organizing your ideas and generating the initial content.
+The utility Scrivener offers, coupled with the clean, no-nonsense writer will appeal to writers of all sorts.

 As an added benefit, the software stores your files through a Dropbox link, meaning you can work on your content across multiple machines, and even with an iOS app on your iPhone or iPad.
 What Scrivener lacks in versatility, it makes up for in utility.